Myrroddin/feedtillers/README.md

 ## Translating into other languages

-There are are a few words and phrases which need translating, and they can be found in the [localization app](https://www.wowace.com/projects/feedtillers/localization).
+There are a few words and phrases which need translating, and they can be found in the [localization app](https://legacy.curseforge.com/wow/addons/feedtillers/localization).
 You can use your Curseforge/Twitch login if required.

 ## Bugs and Suggestions